Todd and Julie Chrisley Get Into Fight About His Lies on Family's Show

 When Todd shows his wife the work in progress, she's shocked, asking, "Todd, you gutted it.
 What happened to 'Sprucing things up?'
 What the heck happened?"

-Todd compares the homes work to plastic surgery, saying, "Julie, listen, it's like if you go have your eyes done, then you realize you need to have your neck done.
-And then you need to have an upper lift and a lower lift."
+Todd compares the work to plastic surgery, saying, "Julie, listen, it's like if you go have your eyes done, then you realize you need to have your neck done and then you need to have an upper lift and a lower lift."

 Julie is mostly upset that her husband has lied to her after previously claiming he was only making a few cosmetic adjustments to the house.